 Local Rule 7.1(B)(2) provides that a response to a motion must be filed within 14 days after service of the motion.
-The Rule also provides that if no response is filed in a timely manner, the Court "will presume there is no opposition to the motion and may rule without further notice to the parties."
+The Rule also provides that if no response is timely filed, the Court "will presume there is no opposition to the motion and may rule without further notice to the parties."